Did you know...

 Tuition Waiver Program on page 6 with the latest information

 on the program including further details including eligibility

 changes such as age and changes to the monthly allowance.

 Check out the latest edition of...

-Inside this Issue you will find information regarding upcoming events in your area, coordinator updates, FPSS Society Values and Mission, Make a Difference, BC Child and Youth in Care Week, Foster Hope Information Sessions, BCFCE 2018 Spring/Summer Schedule, Summer Safety, and Worksafe BC Insurance for Foster Parents. http://fpsss.com/newsletter/
+Inside this Issue you will find information regarding upcoming events in your area, coordinator updates, FPSS Society Values and Mission, Make a Difference, Great BC ShakeOut, Foster Hope Information Sessions, BCFCE 2018 Fall Schedule, Foster Family Month, and Protocol Support Program. http://fpsss.com/newsletter/

-Click to view our Spring/Summer 2018 BC Foster Care Education Program Schedule
+Click to view our Fall 2018 BC Foster Care Education Program Schedule